Junior Eurovision Song Contest 2020: Official album

+Prior to the event, a digital compilation album featuring all the songs from the 2020 contest was put together by the European Broadcasting Union and released by Universal Music Group on 13 November 2020.
+It was the first time since 2012 that the compilation was released physically.

 Production

-The Junior Eurovision Song Contest 2020 was, like the previous year, produced by TVP and the EBU.
-In January 2020, the EBU announced that after the Eurovision Song Contest 2020, Martin Österdahl would become the new executive supervisor of both the Junior Eurovision Song Contest and the Eurovision Song Contest, succeeding Jon Ola Sand. Österdahl stated during a press conference that this year's event "faced more challenges than perhaps ever before", and that some worked double or triple the normal amount.
+The Junior Eurovision Song Contest 2020 was, like the previous year, a joint project held by TVP and the EBU.
+In January 2020, the EBU announced that after the Eurovision Song Contest 2020, Martin Österdahl would become the new executive supervisor of both the Junior Eurovision Song Contest and the Eurovision Song Contest, succeeding Jon Ola Sand. Österdahl stated during the press conference before the contest final that this year's event "faced more challenges than perhaps ever before", and that some worked double or triple the normal amount.